-Have you wondered if you could travel overseas, experience other cultures, develop global networks and broaden your real-world experience, all while completing requirements of your program?
-You can!
+Travel overseas, experience other cultures, develop global networks and broaden your real-world experience.
+Do this while completing the requirements of your program!

-The Faculty of Sciences works in conjunction with the Global Learning office to enable our students to go on overseas experiences throughout the year.
-Whether it is a semester exchange or short study tour, we are here to help you find out how this can fit within your sciences program of study.
+The Faculty of Sciences works in conjunction with the Global Learning office to enable our students to go on overseas experiences.
+Whether a semester exchange or a short study tour, we are here to help you fit a global experience into your science program.

 Bachelor of Science (Advanced) student Madeleine Massy-Westroop spent seven months in Singapore as a New Colombo Plan scholarship recipient.
 She studied at the National University of Singapore in for a semester and then completed an internship.

 Maddie completed her undergraduate degree in 2017 and is now studying drug design through a masters degree.

 Exchange programs are generally open to both undergraduate and postgraduate students.
 Some opportunities are limited to specific disciplines or faculty areas.
 Both domestic and international students are encouraged to apply.